 C. 5th and 6th grade boys and all girls’ teams will use the 28.5 inch ball.

-J. If a player is injured and must come out in his/her first quarter of play, he/she may not re-enter that quarter unless it is on the next stoppage of the clock.
+I. If a player is injured and must come out in his/her first quarter of play he/she may not re-enter that quarter unless it is on the next stoppage of the clock.
 If they do not re-enter immediately, they must still fulfill their quarter requirement the next time they enter.

 M. Playing down is not allowed unless approved by the Superintendent of Catholic Schools.
-N. If needed a team may play up players from the grade below to have a total of 7 players for a single grade team.
+N. If needed a team may play up players from the grade below to have a total of 8 players for a single grade team.
 The quarter rule for playing will apply.
 The athlete may only play up for one team each season.
 The athlete playing up may not play more than any member of the team.

 A. All play and penalties will be governed by the NFHS rules provided that there is not a league rule that supersedes it.

-H. A grade level team may play up players from the grade below to have no more than 7 players.
+G. A grade level team may play up players from the grade below to have no more than 8 players.

-I. The 5th and 7 grade teams will use the light weight volleyball.
+H. The 5th and 6th grade teams will use the lightweight volleyball.